shinaaaa/ios_application/README.md

 <img src="https://user-images.githubusercontent.com/37543606/54328191-50e4a300-4650-11e9-8c1c-ef5a93c4f259.PNG" width="40%"><img src="https://user-images.githubusercontent.com/37543606/54328203-60fc8280-4650-11e9-9b71-da67e77c028a.PNG" width="40%">

+The weather forecast is received by the Korea Meteorological Administration.

 Icon_sun changes according to the weather forecast.

-The weather forecast is received by the Korea Meteorological Administration.
+The weather forecast reflects the current location.

+I used CLLocationManager and Mapkit in swift.

+But the Korea Meteorological Administration used special coordinate system.

+So, I got an idea from "https://gist.github.com/fronteer-kr/14d7f779d52a21ac2f16"

 Thank you for your visit.